Jokbal88/Jokbal88/README.md

 ﻿# Hi there, I'm Ethan Cliff Dela Cruz 👋

 ## 🚀 About Me
-- 💻 Familiar in JavaScript, ReactJS, Python, CakePHP, and TailwindCSS.
+- 💻 Beginner in JavaScript, ReactJS, Python, CakePHP, and TailwindCSS.
 - 🌟 I enjoy creating innovative tech solutions and exploring new frameworks.

 ## 🌟 My Projects
-- 📚 **Capstone-v2**: Exploring advanced features in Python.
+- 📚 **Capstone-v2 and v3**: Exploring advanced features in Python and additional tech stack.
 - 🔒 **Symmetric Ciphers**: Collaborated in making this simple app.
 A Cryptography implementation for secure communication.
 - 🎹 **Piano Application**: Collaborated on an online music educational application.